Joshua-Pow/Placement/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# *Before doing any of these make sure you are in the root `./Placement`* #
+# _Before doing any of these make sure you are in the root `./Placement`_

 ## Prerequisites

 1. Ensure you are using a modern version of Node.js `node -v` should be at least 18.X
+2. Make sure you have Python 3.10.13 installed `python --version` should be at least 3.10.13
+   - Consider using [pyenv](https://github.com/pyenv/pyenv) to manage your Python versions
-2. Create a Python virtual environment with: `python3 -m venv venv`
+3. Create a Python virtual environment with: `python -m venv venv`

 ## Getting Started